iulusoy/RSE-pioneers/soundbytes.markdown

 });
 </script>

-## Key moments in the interviews with RSE Pioneers
+## Key moments in the interviews with RSE pioneers

 RSE pioneers are the early adopters of research software in the research process, that fundamentally aided the community by providing access to research software.
 By providing this access and the developed research software as an infrastructure, RSE pioneers fundamentally advanced not only their own scientific pursuits, but also enabled a multitude of indirect research achievements by other researchers using the developed tools.